Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Related works

-For a given access structure, the upper bound of the information rate in all achievable secret sharing schemes is called the optimal information rate, which was denoted as $\rho^*(\varGamma_0)$.
-It can be shown that the optimal information rate of perfect secret sharing schemes that implement an access structure does not exceed 1.
-An access structure with an optimal information rate of 1 is called an ideal access structure.
+For a given access structure, the upper bound of the information rate in all achievable secret sharing schemes is called the OIR, which was denoted as $\rho^*_C(\varGamma_0)$ \cite{ref19}.
+It can be shown that the OIR of PCSS scheme that implement an access structure does not exceed 1\cite{ref20}.
+An access structure with OIR 1 is called an ideal access structure\cite{ref21}.